 Can a Sketch Work Better Than a Financial Forecast?
+[SUBSCRIBERS-ONLY]

 Business, financial, and operational professionals love concepts related to financial forecasts.
 It is our way to view an abstract complicated plan in terms of dollars and the impact on resources both positive (surpluses – add to resources) and negative (deficits – use of resources).
 But outside our inner circle, forecasts are often viewed with misunderstanding, trepidation, and sometimes even fear.
 Taking a “sketch” approach can help people to embrace financial forecasts, enhance engagement, and be more confident with planning for new projects and efforts.